julowe/TrelloScrum/README.markdown

 Disclaimer
 ==========

-I am NOT a javascript developer.
+I am NOT a modern javascript developer.
 I am hacking this apart to serve my own purposes and just have it not crash.
-Expect errors.
+Expect errors and/or inelegant but expedient coding choices.
+Any help/improvements are welcome.

 This branch contains the option to turn off point badges on cards.
 Next I will hopefully change the update interval.